Teramind DLP review and five best alternatives

 Pros:

-• Controls over data access that are enforced with encryption
+• Controls Over Data Access: Enforces access restrictions with encryption

-• Covers cloud services as well as on-premises activities
+• Multi-Platform Protection: Covers cloud services as well as on-premises activities

 Cons: